muttonblue/genesisapp/githot.md

 I just want to bring all the changes in app.js from experiment branch to master branch.

 command:
-git checkout master               # first get back to master git checkout experiment -- app.js # then copy the version of app.js from branch "experiment"
+$git checkout master               # first get back to master
+$git checkout experiment -- app.js # then copy the version of app.js from branch "experiment"

-P.S git checkout <brachname> -- .
+P.S $git checkout <brachname> -- .
 ###################################################